01. History of Asbestos Use

 As of 2007, there were approximately 150,000 pending asbestos claims against Dana Corporation.
 As the company reorganized and filed for bankruptcy that year, it set aside $240 million to settle these and future asbestos lawsuits.

 Various former employees and consumers of the company’s asbestos-containing automotive parts have filed successful claims against Dana Corporation.
 Some of these lawsuits have resulted in large settlements.
+If you believe you or a loved one is entitled to compensation, learn how a mesothelioma lawyer can help.

 Marlena Robaey v.
 Dana Corporation